poorting/nfdump2clickhouse/README.md

 ### Caveats
 Only works on linux.
 Tested on debian and ubuntu.
 The way it is setup now means that the nfdump/nfsen toolset and netflow data need to be on the same machine as nfdump2clickhouse.
 In practice this need not be a problem if your netflow machine is already big and beefy enough.
-If it needs to be on a separate machine, you can use a tool such as [samplicator](https://github.com/sleinen/samplicator) to duplicate/reflect netflow stream to multiple destinations, one to you normal setup and one to the new machine specifically for this purpose.
-Of course then the netflow data needs to be processed on the new machine as well, but without the need to store the historical netflow data.
+If it needs to be on a separate machine, you can use a tool such as [samplicator](https://github.com/sleinen/samplicator) to duplicate/reflect netflow stream(s) to multiple destinations, one to your normal setup and one to the new machine specifically for this purpose.
+Of course then the netflow data needs to be processed by nfdump on the new machine as well, but without the need to store the historical netflow data.

 # Setting up